-For the fiscal year ended January 1, 2012, the Compensation Committee consisted of G. Michael Brown, as Chair, Sandra N. Bane, Jennifer H. Dunbar and David R. Jessick, as well as Dominic P. DeMarco, who was appointed to the Compensation Committee effective October 25, 2011.
+For the fiscal year ended December 30, 2012, the Compensation Committee consisted of G. Michael Brown, as Chair, Sandra N. Bane, Dominic P. DeMarco, Jennifer H. Dunbar and David R. Jessick.
+Mr. Brown resigned from the Compensation Committee on April 25, 2013.
 None of these individuals is or has been an officer or employee of the Company or any of its subsidiaries.
 Ms. Bane, Mr. DeMarco, Ms. Dunbar and Mr. Jessick do not have any relationship requiring disclosure under any paragraph of Item 404 of Regulation S-K. Mr. Brown is a partner at the law firm of Musick, Peeler & Garrett LLP.
 From time to time, the Company retains Musick, Peeler & Garrett LLP to handle various litigation matters.